PaletiKrishnasai/Digital-Image-Processing/README.md

 6. Swap phase of the dog image and magnitude of the lena image and display the output.

-7. Swap phase of the lena image and magnitude of the dog image ad display the output
+7. Swap phase of the lena image and magnitude of the dog image and display the output